 OECD Home › Bribery and corruption › Bribery in international business › Latest Documents

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Norway.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Japan.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Poland.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Ireland.

 The OECD Working Group on Bribery will release a report tomorrow Wednesday 18 December at 12.00 CET/11.00 Dublin time on Ireland’s efforts to fight foreign bribery.

 This roundtable focused on the impact the Anti-Bribery Convention has had on the global anti-bribery agenda since its entry into force in 1999, as well as what should be done to ensure the Convention's continued relevance going forward.

 Azerbaijan must do more to enforce recently introduced anti-corruption laws and to ensure law enforcement has the resources to prosecute complex corruption crimes, says a new OECD report.

 Georgia has achieved significant progress in reducing corruption over the past decade.
 To build on this progress, the Government should focus on strengthening its professional civil service and ensure independence of the judiciary, according to a new OECD report.

 New Zealand must significantly increase its efforts to detect, investigate and prosecute foreign bribery.
 Since joining the Convention over 12 years ago, New Zealand has not prosecuted any cases of foreign bribery and only four allegations have surfaced to date.
 Outdated perceptions that New Zealand individuals and companies do not bribe may have also undermined detection efforts.